The 16-Week CEO Identity Shift: From Consultant to Strategic Leader at $128K

 Identity requirement: CEO who makes company-level decisions, not a consultant who serves clients.

-Strategic partnership opportunities emerged.
-Viggo knew he should pursue them (potential $200K-$400K contracts, enterprise door-openers).
-But partnership development required 15-20 hours monthly.
-He didn’t have that time while making a delivery.
-He’d start, get pulled back into operations, and partnerships would stall.
+Strategic partnership opportunities emerged, and Viggo knew he should pursue them (potential $200K–$400K contracts and enterprise door‑openers), but partnership development required 15–20 hours/month that he didn’t have while doing delivery.
+He would start, get pulled back into operations, and partnerships would stall.

-Team leadership needed attention.
-Culture fragmenting slightly (first 6 hires understood vision, last 6 needed more direction).
-He knew he should spend 10 hours weekly on team development, 1-on-1s, and culture building.
-But client crises pulled him back to delivery every time.
+Team leadership needed attention as culture began to fragment slightly—the first 6 hires understood the vision, while the last 6 needed more direction.
+He knew he should spend 10 hours/week on team development, 1‑on‑1s, and culture building, but client crises kept pulling him back into delivery.

 Vision work wasn’t happening.
-The market is shifting toward enterprise clients with longer sales cycles.
-Business needed a 12-month strategic plan, new positioning, and a different service model.
-He’d block Friday afternoons for strategy.
-Then the client's emergency would hit.
-Strategy work disappeared.
+The market was shifting toward enterprise clients with longer sales cycles, and the business needed a 12‑month strategic plan, new positioning, and a different service model.
+He would block Friday afternoons for strategy, then a client emergency would hit and the strategy work would disappear.

-The guilt paralyzed him.
-When he worked on partnerships, he felt guilty about clients not getting his direct attention.
-When he worked on clients, he felt guilty about strategic opportunities dying.
+The guilt paralyzed him: when he worked on partnerships, he felt guilty that clients weren’t getting his direct attention, and when he worked on clients, he felt guilty that strategic opportunities were dying.

-Voice in his head: “I’m being paid $128K/month to what?
-Talk to potential partners?
+The voice in his head said, “I’m being paid $128K/month to what—talk to potential partners?
 That’s not work.
 Clients need actual consulting.
 That’s real value.”

-The trap: He defined “real work” as delivery.
-The CEO's work felt like not working.
+The trap was that he defined “real work” as delivery, so CEO work felt like not working.

-Bad week financially?
-Viggo would dive into delivery.
-“I’ll just handle these three client projects personally to ensure quality.”
-Strategic work would vanish for 2 weeks.
-Growth initiatives would stall.
+Under stress, he regressed operationally.
+When a week went badly financially, Viggo would dive back into delivery—“I’ll just handle these three client projects personally to ensure quality”—and strategic work would disappear for 2 weeks while growth initiatives stalled.

-Viggo calculated the cost at $128K without intervention:
+Viggo then calculated the cost at $128K if nothing changed.

 Current state: